80 Of 105

 Decoding 80 out of 105: Understanding Proportions, Percentages, and Their Real-World Applications

 Understanding fractions, proportions, and percentages is fundamental to navigating the complexities of everyday life.
 Whether it's calculating discounts at the mall, understanding your exam scores, or analyzing data for a project, these mathematical concepts are indispensable.
-This article will delve into the meaning of "80 out of 105," explaining how to represent it as a fraction, a decimal, and a percentage, and exploring its wider applications in various contexts.
+In real terms, this article will dig into the meaning of "80 out of 105," explaining how to represent it as a fraction, a decimal, and a percentage, and exploring its wider applications in various contexts.
 We'll also touch upon similar scenarios and discuss the significance of such calculations in academic and professional settings.

 Understanding the Fraction: 80/105

 The statement "80 out of 105" directly translates to the fraction 80/105.
 This fraction represents a part (80) out of a whole (105).
-Before proceeding, it's crucial to simplify this fraction to its lowest terms.
-To do this, we find the greatest common divisor (GCD) of 80 and 105.
+Which means to do this, we find the greatest common divisor (GCD) of 80 and 105.
+Also, before proceeding, it's crucial to simplify this fraction to its lowest terms.
 The GCD of 80 and 105 is 5.
-Dividing both the numerator and the denominator by 5, we simplify the fraction:

 80 ÷ 5 = 16 105 ÷ 5 = 21